vlulla/vlulla.github.io/effective_computing.md

 ### MS Word: Cannot figure out what's causing this issue?

 Use MS word in draft/outline view.
-Set the “Style area pane width...” to some practical value and solve many annoying problems.
-Shauna Kelly’s page at <http://www.shaunakelly.com/> under the “Making the most of Word in your business” title lists solutions and best practices for common MS Word issues!
+Set the "Style area pane width..." to some practical value and solve many annoying problems.
+Shauna Kelly's page at <http://www.shaunakelly.com/> under the "Making the most of Word in your business" title lists solutions and best practices for common MS Word issues!

 * * * * *